Neonatal Subgaleal Hemorrhage - Chicago Birth Injury Attorneys

 Treatment of Subgaleal Hemorrhages include administration of blood products such as frozen plasma and packed red blood cells to prevent the baby from going into shock due to low blood pressure.
 Bleeding and coagulation problems can be treated by administering saline, however, in some cases, surgery may be necessary in order to remove the excess blood collected in the subgaleal space.

 According to the Canadian Medical Association Journal, nearly one out of four infants who suffer from this kind of hemorrhage die.
-Our Chicago birth injury lawyer explains that while all instrumented deliveries carry some amount of risk, some doctors who perform vacuum assisted deliveries are not aware of the life threatening complications that any negligence can lead to.
+Our Willens birth injury law firm Chicago explains that while all instrumented deliveries carry some amount of risk, some doctors who perform vacuum assisted deliveries are not aware of the life threatening complications that any negligence can lead to.

 If your child has sustained a Subgaleal Hemorrhage due to the doctor’s negligence, you can seek compensation for all your economic and non-economic losses you suffered as a result.
 Contact an awarded Chicago birth injury lawyer at Willens Law Office to get help with your claim - Call (312) 957-4166 for a free consultation.